 Drying your homemade pasta will allow you to keep your pasta stored for longer while also helping it keep the desired shape and consistency when you decide to cook it.

-Homemade pasta freshly prepared using a pasta machine is the best kind of pasta, but it can often be rather delicate.
+Homemade pasta freshly prepared using a pasta maker is the best kind of pasta, but it can often be rather delicate.
 Drying your pasta gives your fresh spaghetti or fettuccine a much firmer texture, which ensures that it’s not going to fall apart when you boil it in preparation for your bolognese!

 Drying and storing homemade pasta is easy, too, once you know how to do it.
 In this article, we examine the most efficient ways to dry homemade pasta.
 Keep reading to discover more!